MathiasCK/discussions_vite_dotnet/README.md

 The server will be accessible at http://localhost:5000, and the client will be running on http://localhost:5173.

 ### Production Mode 🌐

-To run the project in production mode using the custom scripts:

 1. **Build the client**: